jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 Parameters,
 2008-06

 Always something is the input and something is the output: at least one thing is used, and at least one thing is affected.
-But the affected thing can also be a new thing
+But the affected thing can also be a new thing.
 One thing is executed on another.
 So its data executed on data.

 JJ